 If I win a contest, will you publish my winning entry?

 No. However, many winners go on to have their winning work published in other venues.

 Can I receive sample copies of past winning entries?

 The CWC does not publish winning entries.
 You are, of course, free to submit your work elsewhere.

 How do I contact individual CWC board members?

 I’m a student and I have to interview a writer for a school project.
-Can someone at CWC answer my questions?
+Can the CWC help with that?

 If you would like to interview a member of the CWC, please send an email to: firstname.lastname@example.org.
 To help us to help you, please be as specific as possible about the genre of writing in which you are interested.
 Are you looking for a poet?
 A nonfiction writer?
 A writer of short stories?
 A novelist?
 Playwright?
 Screenwriter?